afn1947/APM/README.md

 # APM
-Monitors the several system metrics on a CentOS machine
+Monitors several system metrics on a CentOS machine